What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction

 \subsection{Visual Reasoning Instruction Reformulation}

-After the synthesis and complication processes described above, we obtain a set of high-quality instructions with sufficient complexity.
-However, as the responses of the instructions are also produced from LLMs (\ie, GPT-4), they are all in an open-ended style, which may not align with certain typical downstream tasks that require different formats, such as multi-choice or yes-or-no (bool) QA.
-This inconsistency could impact the effectiveness of our instruction dataset in enhancing the zero-shot generalization capability for these tasks.
+After the synthesis and complication processes, we obtain many high-quality, complex instructions.
+However, these open-ended responses may not suit tasks requiring specific formats (\eg multiple-choice or boolean QA), potentially affecting zero-shot generalization.

-To address this problem and improve the adaptation of our instructions on various tasks, we incorporate a reformulation stage to diversify the instruction formats.
-Concretely, we sample part of our synthetic instructions and employ ChatGPT to convert their open-ended format into two representative distinct formats: bool QA and multi-choice QA.
-Bool QA, short for Boolean Question-Answering, represents the question format whose expected answer is binary, \ie, ``yes'' or ``no''.
-The multi-choice QA format provides several pre-defined answer options for the instruction, and MLLMs should select the correct one from it.
-After using proper prompts to guide ChatGPT to fulfill the reformulation process, we merge the original open-ended instructions and the new instructions in the formats of bool QA and multi-choice QA, to compose the final complex visual reasoning instruction dataset.
-The detailed prompt is shown in Figure~\ref{fig:boolqa_prompt} and Figure~\ref{fig:mc_prompt} in the Appendix.
+To address this, we incorporate a reformulation stage, in which we sample some synthetic instructions and use ChatGPT to convert them into two distinct representative formats: boolean QA and multiple-choice QA.
+Boolean QA offers binary answers, \ie ``yes'' or ``no'', while multiple-choice QA provides several predefined options.
+After the reformulation stage, we combine the original open-ended instructions with the newly reformulated instructions to create the final \textbf{ComVint} dataset.

+To evaluate the quality of the data synthesized by GPT-4, we randomly sample some instances for human review.
+The results in Table~\ref{tab:manual_analysis} in the Appendix show that most instructions are of high quality.
+We also compare cases in LLaVA-Reasoning, LRV, and our ComVint in Figure~\ref{fig:case_study} in the Appendix, and find that instructions in ComVint are more complex and involve more reasoning steps.